MyHomeMyData/ioBroker.e3oncan/README.md

 -->
 ### **WORK IN PROGRESS**
 * (MyHomeMyData) Replace '.' by '_' in datapoint ids to avoid unwanted sub structure in data states
+* (MyHomeMyData) Added more informations about white list for writables in Readme.

 ### 0.6.13 (2024-01-20)
 * (MyHomeMyData) Now supports multiple definitions of same schedule on a device